Sunday Drive: BMW introduces the new 2 Series Gran Coupe

 We really like the new application of these programs without the wires and clutter that usually accompany them.
 A cool point here was that we were able to use applications on our phones like Amazon Music and Spotify without having to do anything special other than get in the car.
 The programs automatically hooked up to the 2 Series Gran Coupe when we linked with the Bluetooth application.

-As part of a Premium Package upgrade, the 228i came with a huge 9.2 inch heads-up, full-color display in front of the driver on the windshield.
-This system would display all types of information, from speed to directions using navigation to what was playing on the radio — a very usefull item when traveling — to help keep our eyes glued to the ever-changing road as we wound our way to into the Heber Valley.
+As part of a Premium Package upgrade, the 228i came with a huge 9.2-inch heads-up, full-color display in front of the driver on the windshield.
+This system would display all types of information, from speed to directions using navigation to what was playing on the radio — a very useful item when traveling — to help keep our eyes glued to the ever-changing road as we wound our way into the Heber Valley.

 About the only item our test ride was lacking would have been adaptive cruise control that we always highly recommend.